khanshoaib3/minecraft-access/docs/keybindings.md

 | `Left Shift` + `Down Key`       | Select next page of the Recipe Book     |

 `Switch Tab Key`, `Toggle Craftable Key`, `T` key and `Enter` key only works when there is a corresponding component in the opened screen.
-Recipe Book page turning only works when "Recipe Book Group" is selected.
+Recipe Book page turning only works when `Recipe Book Group` is selected.
 Search on the [wiki](https://minecraft.wiki/?search) for the description of screens if you're not familiar with them.

 See also: [Feature Description](/docs/features.md#inventory-controls), [Configuration](/docs/config.md#inventory-controls)